slowproj/slowdash/docs/DataBinding.md

 ### Non-minimal Configuration

 #### Case 1: Tag Values for Channel (`meas,channel=CH1 value=VAL1 TIME`)
-If there is only one Tag for channels and one Field for data values, the simle configuration above works.
+If there is only one Tag for channels and one Field for data values, the simple configuration above works.
 For data containing multiple tags and/or fields, specify the names using `schema`:
 ```yaml
       time_series:
         schema: meas[channel]=value
 ```

 #### Case 2: Fields for Channel  (`meas ch1=VAL1,ch2=VAL2 TIME`)
-If the data does not have any Tag and all the Fields are used, the simle configuration above works.
+If the data does not have any Tags and all the Fields are used, the simple configuration above works.
 For data containing multiple tags and/or fields, specify the names using `schema`:
 ```yaml
       time_series:
         schema: meas=ch1,ch2